microservices-community/website/index.md

 Discussions happen through our [mailing list](https://groups.google.com/forum/#!forum/microservices-community).
 Everybody is welcome to join, by requesting an invitation here: <span style="word-wrap: break-word;"><a href="https://groups.google.com/forum/#!forum/microservices-community">https://groups.google.com/forum/#!forum/microservices-community</a></span>.

+Many organisations already joined the Microservices Community as [members](#members).
+If you also want your organisation to become a member or just want more information about the Microservices Community and its activities, please write to <code>microservices[at]lists.sdu.dk</code>.

 ---

 # Events